Descanonge/clementhaeck.com/content/posts/2025/mail_footprint/index.md

 delete_time="1months"
 ```

-I tag the new messages with afew, I won't detail it since it has no incidence on our workflow:
+I tag the new messages with afew, I won't detail it here since it has no incidence on our workflow:
 ``` bash
 afew_exe="$MAMBA_ROOT_PREFIX/envs/default/bin/afew"